Silence in the heart of nature

 For those looking for an, ‘away from it all’ relaxing break, the peace and enrapturing beauty of the Wild Taiga in Eastern Finland makes an ideal self-drive destination.
 With quiet roads and short distances from numerous attractions, ancient forests, lakes and gentle activities, you will feel you have truly escaped to nature.

-During your tour you will have the chance to; paddle, hike, go bear watching, take a husky trek and try outdoor yoga.
+During your tour you will have the chance to; paddle, hike, cycle, go bear watching and take a husky trek.
 You can also experience ‘living like a Finn’ when you overnight in a traditional lakeside log cabin, swim in the crystal clear waters and take daily saunas.